davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 [q/a]

 q:
+* do you have any previous programming experience?
 * what's your lifestyle in tokyo?
 * how's living in Tokyo?
 * are apps your only source of income?